swcarpentry/python-novice-inflammation/_episodes/04-files.md

 > ~~~
 > filenames = glob.glob('inflammation*.csv')
 > composite_data = numpy.zeros((60,40))
-> for f in filenames:
+> for filename in filenames:
 >     # sum each new file's data into composite_data as it's read
 >     #
 > # and then divide the composite_data by number of samples